jeffreykegler/hoonlint/misc/whitespace.md

 A newline-equivalent gap should occur between every pair of runsteps.
 A newline-equivalent gap should also occur between the last and the TISTIS.
-Header comments in a running should be aligned at the anchor column of the parent hoon.
+Inter-comments in a running should be at the anchor column of the parent hoon.
+Pre-comments in a running should be aligned with the runstep.

 ### Horizontal sub-running